Board of Directors

 Judy Rauenhorst Doerr is the founder of Teach Me, Inc. the publisher of 55 award-winning titles teaching children ten foreign languages using stories and songs.
 Teach Me was founded on the principle that a child’s early exposure to new languages promotes a better understanding of our world.
 Titles include Teach Me Spanish Spiritual Songs and Buon Natale, Learning Songs & Traditions in Italian.
 Judy received her Bachelor of Arts in Humanistic Studies from St. Mary’s College at Notre Dame and her Master of Arts in Journalism from Marquette University.
 In 2006 she completed the Mini-MBA in Family Business from St. Thomas University.
 She enjoys serving on many boards and association, spending time with her family at the cabin, riding her horse and reading books.

-Pete Mahoney is an Account Manager at Clearwater Analytics in Boise, Idaho.
-Previously he was the managing partner and co-founder at Arise Capital, a Portland, OR-based impact investment firm which develops and manages regionally-focused investment products to promote positive economic development.
+Pete Mahoney is a Relationship Manager at Clearwater Analytics in Boise, Idaho.
+Previously he was the co-founder at Arise Capital, a Portland, OR-based impact investment firm which develops and manages regionally-focused investment products to promote positive economic development.
 Prior to launching Arise Capital, Pete worked for Morley Capital/Principal Global Investors, a stable value investment management firm in Portland.
-Positions Pete held included fixed income trader where he was responsible for managing and trading corporate, government, and structured product securities, as well as assistant portfolio manager and performance and trade analyst.
+Positions Pete held included fixed income trader as well as assistant portfolio manager.
 He also served as an operations and trade support analyst for UBS Investment Bank in London.
 Pete was a long-time director of Enkel Foundation, and served as its chair for three years.
 He currently serves on the GHR Foundation Board of Directors and Program and Results Committee.
-Pete also has been active with De La Salle North Catholic High School, Financial Beginnings Oregon, and previously served on the University of Portland National Alumni board.
-Pete earned a bachelor’s degree in business administration from the University of Portland, a certificate in international business practice from Cambridge International Examinations in London, and is currently pursuing a certificate in social innovation and entrepreneurship from Portland State University School of Business.
+Pete also has been active with De La Salle North Catholic High School and previously served on the University of Portland National Alumni board.
+Pete earned a bachelor’s degree in business administration from the University of Portland.

 Taylor Mahoney is currently the Owner and Principal Designer for Tailored Design Studio, an interior design studio that works in residential and commercial design.
 Prior to working for Tailored Design Studio she worked for the Opus Group and Baker Associates as a Commercial Interior Designer.
 She received her Associate of Applied Science in interior design from the Art Institutes International Minnesota in 2011.
 Prior to that she attended the University of Wisconsin-Madison and studied Consumer Science, Retail.
 She currently serves on the Enkel Foundation board and lives in Minneapolis, Minnesota with her husband and children.